plmaida/NHL_Projects/Active_Player_Comparisons/README.md

-# NHL API - Playing with Pandas
+# NHL Project - Compare Active Players

+## Playing with Pandas

 ## Overview
 The first work done was completing a comparison between players.
 One of the difficulties of using this API is that there doesn't seem to be a way of getting PlayerIDs easily.